-NDICATORS OF THE SUSTA AINABILITY DASHBOARD Figures end 2024 Number of customers with decentralized production facilities 287,603 Installed capacity of renewable production on the ORES grid 3,518 MV TO ACCELERATE Total number of smart meters (E) installed 103,79 ENERGY TRANSITION Percentage of biomethane in the network versus the target of 3,200 GWh 5.25% Percentage of hybrid/electric vehicles versus the fleet of light vehicles 15.25% CO 2 emissions avoided by using LEDs in public lighting 25,525 ton Total number of protected customers 51,62 O WORK TOWARDS Number of customers (E) with 1 payment plan over the year 6,44 NCLUSIVE ENERGY Number of customers (G) with 1 payment plan over the year 3,92 Number of dossiers examined by CLE concerning the granting of winter aid 1,37 Number of work operations on the network (E) 12,49 Number of work operations on the network (G) 4,93 O DE A HIGH Average duration of work operations (E) 1h11 TO BE A HIGH- PERFORMANCE COMPANY IN TERMS OF COSTS AND QUALITY OF PUBLIC SERVICE Average duration of work operations (G) 1h17 Rate of 'smartization' of electricity cabinets 13.70 Number of substantiated complaints 6,74 Cumulative average customer satisfaction score 8.1/1 Customer satisfaction rating (Comnexio) 8.25/1 Rate of absenteeism 7.61 Frequency rate (accident at work) 8 O DE A DENGUMARK Severity rate (accident at work) 0.2 O BE A BENCHMARK MPLOYER IN Number of "Site Quality Contractor" visits 5 VALLONIA Ratio of women to men in roles 34.15 Average number of days of training per employee 6.
-Nominal active workforce 2,86 O CONTINUE Number of "ORES Proximity" meetings ISTENING TO AND WORKING WITH STAKEHOLDERS Rate of participation in meetings with other stakeholders 79.249
+NDICATORS OF THE SUST AINABILITY DASHBOARD Figures end 202 Number of customers with decentralized production facilities 287,60 Installed capacity of renewable production on the ORES grid 3,518 MV O ACCELERATE Total number of smart meters (E) installed 103,79 ENERGY TRANSITION Percentage of biomethane in the network versus the target of 3,200 GWh 5.25 Percentage of hybrid/electric vehicles versus the fleet of light vehicles 15.25 CO 2 emissions avoided by using LEDs in public lighting 25,525 tor Total number of protected customers 51,62 O WORK TOWARDS Number of customers (E) with 1 payment plan over the year 6,44 NCLUSIVE ENERGY Number of customers (G) with 1 payment plan over the year 3,92 Number of dossiers examined by CLE concerning the granting of winter aid 1,37 Number of work operations on the network (E) 12,49 Number of work operations on the network (G) 4,93 TO BE A HIGH- PERFORMANCE COMPANY IN TERMS OF COSTS AND QUALITY OF PUBLIC SERVICE Average duration of work operations (E) 1h11 Average duration of work operations (G) 1h17 Rate of 'smartization' of electricity cabinets 13.70 Number of substantiated complaints 6,74 Cumulative average customer satisfaction score 8.1/ Customer satisfaction rating (Comnexio) 8.25/1 Rate of absenteeism 7.61 Frequency rate (accident at work) 8 Severity rate (accident at work) 0.2 O BE A BENCHMARK Number of "Site Quality Contractor" visits Ę WALLONIA Ratio of women to men in roles 34.15 Average number of days of training per employee 6 Nominal active workforce 2,80 Number of "ORES Proximity" meetings LISTENING TO AND WORKING WITH STAKEHOLDERS Rate of participation in meetings with other stakeholders 79.24

-^{} CSR indicators included in the ORES Executive Committee's dashboard
+CSR indicators included in the ORES Executive Committee's dashboard

 Warning: These indicators correspond to data duly validated at the end of 2024.

 They do not take account of any subsequent adjustments due to specific situations.